tmarkunin/spinnaker/README.md

   helm status prometheus

   #We also need to create a secret for Spinnaker from our Kubeconfig file in order for Spinnaker to be able to talk to our cluster (for deploying applications)

-   sudo kubectl create secret generic kubeconfig --from-file=/home/vagrant/.kube/config -n spinnaker
+   sudo kubectl create namespace spinnaker sudo kubectl create secret generic kubeconfig --from-file=$HOME/.kube/config -n spinnaker

   #create gcp static ip for Ingress service.
 We will <static-ip>.nip.io - Doesn't work